 Building on the achievements of 2022, we continue to offer sustainable solutions that propel our customers toward a greener future.
-By giving customers the tools to understand and manage their consumption, we can help them make significant changes that shape their business' sustainability goals.
+By giving customers the tools to understand and manage their that matter most to each stakeholder, consumption, we can help them make from customers to shareholders.
+We also significant changes that shape their business' sustainability goals.

-The impact of our smart meter rollout cannot be overstated, both from our strategic objectives and the way they are transforming how customers manage their energy consumption.
+The impact of our smart meter rollout As we step into 2024, the Board targets cannot be overstated, both from our strategic objectives and the way they are transforming how customers manage their energy consumption.

 Armed with these insights, our customers can effortlessly work towards achieving their green targets.
-The progress made in the past year is already making a difference, and in 2024 we are poised to further expand and enhance our sustainable product offerings, underpinning the three pillars of our sustainability strategy: product, planet and people.
+The progress made in the past year is already making a difference, and in 2024 we are poised to further expand Our approach and enhance our sustainable product offerings, underpinning the three pillars of our sustainability strategy: product, planet and people.